George Pearce: Early life

-Pearce was born in Mount Barker, South Australia, the fifth of eleven children born to Jane (née Foster) and James Pearce.
-His father was a blacksmith of Cornish descent, while his mother was born in London.
+Pearce was born on 14 January 1870 in Mount Barker, South Australia.
+He was the fifth of eleven children born to Jane (née Foster) and James Pearce.
+His father was a blacksmith of Cornish descent, born in the village of Altarnun, while his mother was born in London.
 An uncle, George Pearce, briefly served in the South Australian House of Assembly.
-Pearce grew up in the small town of Redhill, attending the local public school.
-He left school at the age of 11 and began working as a farm labourer, but later secured a carpentry apprenticeship.
-He moved to Adelaide once he completed his training, but struggled to find work during the economic downturn of the early 1890s.